since March 18, 2011

 Representation of women and men that complies with the provisions of the french law of January 27, 2011

-Excluding employee Board members, out of a total of 13 Directors, five women have seats on L’Oréal’s Board of Directors, representing a proportion of female directors of 38.5%.
-The Board is thus in advance of the French Law of January 27, 2011 relating to the balanced representation of men and women, which provides for a proportion of 20% of women to be reached by 2014.
-The Board is doing everything it can to appoint more female Directors.
+At April 22, 2015, out of a total of 13 Directors (excluding the 2 Directors representing the employees), five women have seats on L’Oréal’s Board of Directors, representing a proportion of female Directors of 38.5%.
+The Board is thus in advance of the French Law of January 27, 2011 relating to the balanced representation of men and women, which provided initially for a minimum proportion of 20% of Directors of each gender to be reached by 2014.

-The Appointments and Governance Committee continued its selection process and made proposals to the Board of Directors in 2013.
+The Appointments and Governance Committee is continuing its selection process in order to make proposals of candidates to the Board of Directors.

 |Jean-Paul Agon||Chairman and Chief Executive Officer since March 18, 2011